 For this recipe you’ll need:

-Milanesas are very thin and lean shoulder steaks that are perfect for cooking them quickly.
+Milanesa meat is thin and lean shoulder steaks that are perfect for cooking them quickly.
 If you have a Carniceria or latin store nearby, you can find these thin steaks perfectly cut and named after this dish.
-Just ask for Milanesas.

-If you can’t find them, then use thin breakfast steaks.
+If you can’t find this specific cut, then use thin breakfast steaks.
 Depending on how thick they are, you may have to pound them to tenderize them and make them less thick.
-See the image below as an example how thick the meat must be:
+See the image below as an example for the thickness.

 How To Make Milanesa

-Then put it into the eggs, coating it fully.
+3. Then dip into the eggs, coating it fully.
 TIP!
 Use a thong to handle the meat in the egg mixture to prevent your fingers from getting all messy.

-Place it onto the breadcrumb mixture.
+4. Place it onto the breadcrumb mixture.
 Use your fingers to mound breadcrumbs on top of the meat then press down to adhere crumbs to the meat.
-Flip and repeat.
-Place meat on a large plate.

 Ingredients